 Discuss solutions to resolve your tax debt.

 Once you understand your debt’s classification, the next step is to contact the IRS and discuss a solution that fits your financial situation and your future plans:

 The best and fastest way to get rid of delinquent tax debt is to pay it in full before you intend to close on your home.
 Talk with the IRS to get your payoff amount for the total debt owed, then pay the IRS directly to completely resolve the debt.

 With the debt paid outright, you’ve taken care of this potential hurdle to your status as a homebuyer.
 You can move forward with the mortgage process and receive your loan.

 Depending on your financial situation and how much you owe, you may not be able to manage a full payment to the IRS to resolve your debt.
 If you can’t repay the entire debt in full before closing, your best bet is to set up a repayment plan with the IRS.

 Talk with the IRS about your repayment options, and pick a plan to help you proactively address the debt.
 Keep in mind that it takes some time for the IRS to process and formalize your repayment agreement—so you don’t wait until it’s time to close on your new home to set up the plan.
-In the case of IRS debt, it’s best to take charge, and to be transparent with your lender about this process.
+In the case of IRS debt, it’s best to take charge and be transparent with your lender about this process.